Kuwait defers Iraq's final war reparation payment until 2017

-BAGHDAD (Reuters) - Kuwait has postponed the final installment of reparations for Iraq’s 1990-91 occupation, Iraqi Finance Minister Hoshiyar Zebari said on Thursday, easing a cash crisis in Baghdad caused by lower oil prices and war with Islamic State.
+BAGHDAD, Oct 29 (Reuters) - Kuwait has postponed the final instalment of reparations for Iraq’s 1990-91 occupation, Iraqi Finance Minister Hoshiyar Zebari said on Thursday, easing a cash crisis in Baghdad caused by lower oil prices and war with Islamic State.

 The delay, which Iraq requested, gives it until 2017 to pay the last, and largest, tranche worth $4.6 billion, Zebari told Reuters in a text message.